Rehoming, Loaning and Sharing Help

 If you are unsuccessful on your first application the details you provide on your application will be saved enabling you to apply for other horses without the need to complete the questionnaire again from scratch.

-The owner should be invited to inspect the premise where the applicant intends to keep the horse.
+If the horse is being rehomed or loaned out the owner should be invited to inspect the premise where the applicant intends to keep the horse.
 If they are unable to visit Horses4Homes can arrange a home check on the owner’s behalf.

 Horses4Homes is here throughout the process, we provide support and advice both during the process and afterwards should any problems arise.

-If ownership is to be signed over to the successful applicant their agreement will include a clause stating that should they ever need to rehome thehorse in the future they will give the previous owner the opportunity to take the horse back at no further cost and if this is not a viable option, will re-list the horse back with Horses4Homes.
+If ownership is to be signed over to the successful applicant their agreement will include a clause stating that should they need to rehome the horse in the future they will give the previous owner the opportunity to take the horse back at no further cost and if this is not a viable option, will re-list the horse back with Horses4Homes.
 Under no circumstances is the horse to be sold on the open market.

 Why we can’t list or promote horses as broodmares or list stallions/colts